Students talking outside campus

 If you are having difficulty accessing the Pre-Registration form, please contact the Central Student Services team.

-To access course materials on a Learning Management System/Virtual Learning Environment or platform and undertake assessments, it is important that you come prepared with the appropriate technology.
+To access the Virtual Learning Environment and undertake assessments, it is important that you come prepared with the appropriate technology.

-While it is possible to access and interact with most course content using tablets and smartphones, such as iPads, iPhones and Android devices.
-You must have a PC or Mac computer available for assessments.
-Please note that Linux, Chromebook, iPad or Windows 10S/11S mode operating systems are not supported.
+While it is possible to access and interact with most course content using tablets and smartphones, such as iPads, iPhones and Android devices, these devices will not work for assessments.
+Therefore you must have a PC or Mac based computer available for use.
+Please note that Linux, Chromebooks and Windows 10S/11S mode operating systems are not supported.

 Minimum recommended specifications: